aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module-5a.md

 After you complete this lab, you will be able to:

-- Create a Synapse Analytics workspace
+- Create a Synapse Analytics workspace and a Spark pool.
-- Create a Spark pool
-- Explore stream processing
+- Explore stream processing.

 ## Architecture Diagram